estafette/estafette.io/content/getting-started/troubleshooting/_index.md

 ```

 Most of this `config.yaml`'s content is the default values used in the Helm chart and needs to be repeated here in order to make sure your Estafette CI installation is configured correctly.
 See https://github.com/estafette/estafette-ci/blob/main/helm/estafette-ci/charts/estafette-ci-api/values.yaml#L270-L281 for the defaults.

+## Configuration errors

+When your configuration file is invalid the `estafette-ci-api` component will fail and restart constantly, leading to a failure to upgrade the Helm release.
+Check the logs of the `estafette-ci-api` pods (with `kubectl logs` since `stern` will be too slow to catch those errors) to see which configuration item is incorrect and fix it accordingly.

 ## Config too large for configmap